Mortgage Lenders Requiring Flood Insurance For Home Buyers

 - Home Buyers who are out shopping for a home and have a home that they are about to put an offer in, make sure if the home is in a flood zone and if it is, ask them what the sellers are paying for flood insurance

 - Most flood insurance costs anywhere from $500.00 and up on top of the homeowner’s insurance

 - Flood insurance premium can go over $1,000 a year depending on the area the home is located in

 Why Is Flood Insurance Necessary?

-- Flood Areas are areas which has been determined through studies, analysis and statistics by the federal government and resulted that the flood zone areas have far greater risks of flooding than most geographical areas that do not require flood insurance
+- Flood Areas are areas which have been determined through studies, analysis, and statistics by the federal government and resulted that the flood zone areas have far greater risks of flooding than most geographical areas that do not require flood insurance

 National Flood Insurance Program

 The federal National Flood Insurance Program has been created in 1968 and has been offering flood insurance to flood zone area homeowners.